 The cabin is off grid solar and battery run.
 Your mini kitchen has stovetop cooking, a small sink and an ice box.
 There is a wonderful camp fire outside to sit by.
 Your boiler heated shower and camper cassette toilet is in a small hut a few steps away.
 The private parking is 200 metres away and we ferry you and your luggage across the field.

-Your booking comes with a gin or rum designing and distilling workshop where you make your own bespoke gin to take back to your cabin 75 ml per adult guest.
-Children get to make a complementary dip and carve candle.
+Your booking comes with a gin or rum designing taster bar where you mix your own bespoke gins or rum .
+250 ml per adult guest.

 * Bring a set of towels.

 You will have a supply of wood for the wood burner and a space heater for central heating.
 Cabin is fully insulated and wood burner must be put out in strong winds and at night.

 Cabin is ideally suited and designed for 3 guests.
 We welcome bookings of 4 guests but please note that the spare 4th bed is a small pop up single which takes up a lot of the living space when up and needs to be stored again in the morning.